 9. Protect the brain to live on land: research on living fossils allows modeling the changes happening million years ago [UK-Canada-Australia, September 2020].

-As one may find out in school, the first amphibians have evolved from fish.
+As one may discover in school, the first amphibians evolved from fish.
 These ancient fish have evolved different adaptations that allowed them to breathe and move on land.

 An international team of paleontologists has decided to focus on living organisms instead of fossils: